CDH-SC/clo3/README.md

 #### Install Node & Configure Environment Variable

-Let's check out the first script before running it to get a general sense of what's going on in <a href="bin/A1-configure_nodeenv.sh" target="_blank">it</a>
+It's recommended that you check out all the scripts before running them to get a general sense of what's going on.
+Opening them in a different window and then closing that window after moving on from the script is a good idea.
+Let's check out the first one in a different window.
+Right click the link and choose the option "open in a different window:"<a href="bin/A1-configure_nodeenv.sh" target="_blank">the first script.</a>

-`./A1-configure_nodeenv.sh`

 The first script serves two important functions.
 First, it configure the CLO_ROOT environment variable.
 Second, it creates the Node environment.
 Configuring a variable initially is only tentative.
 The change in our bash configuration file  will only propogate after exiting and re-logging into the server (quitting and restarting SSH) or by running the "source" command on your .bashrc file in the terminal (`source ~/.bashrc`).

+`./A1-configure_nodeenv.sh`

 Before running the next script, ensure the environment variable is set via `echo $CLO_ROOT`.